fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

-[interact with the extractors](https://github.com/fusepoolP3/overall-architecture/blob/master/data-extractor-importer-api.md) wouldn't be enough: OpenRefine [requires several calls](https://docs.google.com/a/spaziodati.eu/document/d/18Dup7hT2DMMCK6MP8IpnKSEM9YjKSY-cVTjC36P9_Kw), even pull or callbacks; Virtuoso Sponger implements something completely different, where data is statefully stored.
+[interact with the extractors](https://github.com/fusepoolP3/overall-architecture/blob/master/data-extractor-importer-api.md) wouldn't be enough: OpenRefine [requires several calls](https://docs.google.com/a/spaziodati.eu/document/d/18Dup7hT2DMMCK6MP8IpnKSEM9YjKSY-cVTjC36P9_Kw), even pull or callbacks; Virtuoso Sponger implements something completely different, where data is stasteful stored.
 Therefore the interaction will be more complex in many scenarios.

 From the platform perspective, each component would needs to be managed somehow.